GitHub Agentic Workflows

 allowed_actions:

-If gh aw compile fails, check YAML frontmatter syntax (proper indentation with spaces, colons with spaces after them), verify required fields like on: are present, and ensure field types match the schema.
-Use gh aw compile --verbose for detailed error messages.
+Check YAML frontmatter syntax (indentation, colons with spaces), verify required fields (on:), and ensure types match the schema.
+Use gh aw compile --verbose for details.

-Remove old .lock.yml files after deleting .md files with gh aw compile --purge.
+Remove old .lock.yml files with gh aw compile --purge after deleting .md workflow files.

 tools: